Our Garden Sites

 VIEW GOOGLE MAP

 Our Flagship Garden — The incredible one-acre edible garden at 24th Street is GSF’s original site, where we put down our roots as an organization in 2005.
-Harnessing the rich diversity of its students, 24th St. works to instill a sense of social justice in the student body, and a deep respect for lines of difference.
+Harnessing the rich diversity of its students, 24th Street works to instill a sense of social justice in the student body, and a deep respect for lines of difference.
 The school empowers students with the critical thinking and social-emotional skills needed for today’s world.
-This ethos, and the ongoing commitment of school leadership, teachers, and parents, has fueled our successful partnership with 24th St. for over a decade.
-As one of the largest such gardens in LAUSD, 24th St. continues to thrive as a treasured resource, deeply embedded in the lives of students’ families, neighbors, and like-minded urban gardeners from across the city.
-Together with a Circle Garden for reading and a Native Oak Woodland habitat, the 24th Street gardens include fruit and shade trees, 35 raised beds, native plantings, and a major compost operation.
-As the heart and soul of GSF, 24th St. is where we continue to pilot our most ambitious programs and experiments!
-Garden Educator: Laura Saenz
+This ethos, and the ongoing commitment of school leadership, teachers, and parents, has fueled our successful partnership with 24th Street for two decades.
+As one of the largest such gardens in LAUSD, 24th Street continues to thrive as a treasured resource, deeply embedded in the lives of students’ families, neighbors, and like-minded urban gardeners from across the city.
+Together with a Circle Garden for reading and a Native Oak Woodland habitat, the 24th Street gardens include fruit and shade trees, 35 raised beds, native plantings, production crop rows, and a major compost operation.
+In 2025, 24th Street was awarded a California Green Ribbon Schools Award, making them the only LAUSD school to receive this honor for the second year in a row.
+This award signifies an unwavering commitment to reducing environmental impact, providing environmental education, and promoting health and wellness of school staff and students.
+As the heart and soul of GSF, 24th Street is where we continue to pilot our most ambitious programs and experiments!
+GSF programs operating at 24th Street include Seed to Table, Cafeteria to Compost, and On-Campus Farmers Markets.
+Site Lead: Perren Carrillo

 “Garden class is an amazing asset to our curriculum.
 Children learn so much from the garden and the way compost works.
-Mrs. Saenz does an amazing job planning lessons that go with the developmental levels for each grade.
-She is thorough and well-organized.
 We learn about growth, trying new foods, following directions, and being able to see how important food is for our bodies.” -2ND GRADE TEACHER OF 10+ YEARS AT 24TH STREET ELEMENTARY SCHOOL

 “If I was planting a seed, and it was a strawberry and I love strawberries, and I was planting it and I wouldn’t be like “this is too much work” I would persevere and plant it and water it and let the sun take care of it.”